 Classes might be homeward bound, and book launches may be cancelled, but booksellers, publishers and writers will keep on keeping on.
-Here are seven happenings, or potential happenings, coming to a virtual world near you.
+Here are eight happenings, or potential happenings, coming to a virtual world near you.
 If you know of any others you’d like us to share – please keep us informed!

 It’s Women’s History Month and we’re really excited to announce the publication of Goldfields Girl, a historical fiction novel about an extraordinary woman named Clara Saunders.
 Here, author Elaine Forrestal shares with us some of what she learned about this amazing pioneer of the Western Australian Goldfields.

 The Lost Stone of SkyCity has been shortlisted in the 2019 Aurealis Awards for speculative fiction.
 The awards, which accept novels, novellas, anthologies, graphic novels and short stories, are given for works of outstanding literary merit and originality that make a significant contribution to the genre of speculative fiction.